G-Abhinav01/Aether-notes-app/current_status.md

 ### Pending/To Be Verified:

 - Full functionality of the dark/light theme toggle.
+- Resolution of the `tailwindConfigV3` error with NativeWind.
 - Verification of screen navigation and transitions.
 - Confirmation of the complete folder structure as per requirements.